Corresponding author: Yulyan S. Haiduk ( j_hajduk@bk.ru ) © 2019 Yulyan S. Haiduk, Alexander A. Khort, Maxim A. Makhavikou, Alexander A. Savitsky.

 Gas pore containing tungsten oxide pellets showed a somewhat higher sensitivity to both СО and NO2 containing gas mixtures than indium oxide specimens.
 However, the mixed specimens have higher sensitivities.

 The 25InW specimen has the highest sensor response but further increase in the content of the addition reduces the sensitivity of the material.
 Sensor response may increase for several reasons.
-Along with an increase in the specific surface area of mixed compositions (Table 1) which leads to an increase in the number of adsorbed molecules, it also should be taken into account the more complex defect structure of the two oxides in the mixed composition as confirmed by IR spectroscopy.
-The formation of defects of different origins may significantly change the type of conductivity due to the greater number of free or delocalized electrons and hence a higher effective carrier concentration on the surface of sensitive materials.
+Along with an increase in the specific surface area of mixed compositions (Table

 The response of the 5InW specimen is the highest after exposure to a gas and air mixture containing nitrogen dioxide.
 Along with the abovementioned factors controlling the CO sensitivity of the material, for NO2 one should also take into account the presence of highly charged states W3+-W5+ which presumably exhibit specific adsorption to nitrogen oxides.
 This may cause a shift of the sensitivity maximum due to a decrease in the number of these centers with an increase in indium oxide content.

-Unlike the WO3–In2O3 composition, for WO3–Co3O4 one should also take into account possible formation of pn heterojunctions which favor dissociation of gas molecules.
+Unlike the WO3–In2O3 composition, for WO3–Co3O4 one should also take into account possible formation of p–n heterojunctions which favor dissociation of gas molecules.
 Partial electron transfer between p and n-type semiconductors changes the electrical conductivity of the material.
 In the case considered conductivity electrons transfer from WO3 grains to Co3O4 ones at the WO3/Co3O4 heterocontacts thus increasing the electrical resistivity of the composition in air, as was observed in the experiment.

-The sensitizing effect of Co3O4 in the WO3–Co3O4 composition can be attributed to the activation of gas adsorption reactions which cause Co3O4 reduction and pn junction destruction.
+The sensitizing effect of Co3O4 in the WO3–Co3O4 composition can be attributed to the activation of gas adsorption reactions which cause Co3O4 reduction and p–n junction destruction.

-The sensor response to NO2 is the highest for the composition containing 5.0 wt.% Co3O4 and with a further increase in its concentration, the sensor response decreases monotonically (Fig. 7b).
-It can be seen from Fig. 7d the temperature maximum of the NO2 sensitivity of the composition is at 140 °C and the temperature maximum of the CO sensitivity is at 230 °C.
+The sensor response to NO2 is the highest for the composition containing 5.0 wt.% Co3O4 and with a further increase in its concentration, the sensor response decreases monotonically (Fig.

 The reduction of the sensitivities to CO and NO2 can also be caused by the formation of large amounts of CoWO4 (WO3–Co3O4 annealing at 600 °C or higher) or In2(WO4)3 (WO3–In2O3 annealing at 800 °C or higher).